If you want to experience quality coffee at its finest, you need one of the

 For a dripper-and-carafe-in-one setup, the elegant

-Six Cup Classic CHEMEX is a fantastic choice.
-The pour-over allows you to brew six cups at a time, and you can cover and store the carafe in the fridge until you're ready to reheat, all without the risk of losing flavor.
-It's made of non-porous Borosilicate glass which will not absorb odors or chemical residues.
-Plus, it wins points on aesthetics: It comes with a lovely polished wood collar and leather tie.
+Classic CHEMEX is a fantastic choice.
+The pour-over allows you to brew six cups at a time, and you can cover and store the carafe in the fridge until you're ready to reheat.
+It's made of strong and non-porous Borosilicate glass, plus, it wins points on aesthetics: It comes with a lovely polished wood collar and leather tie.
 However, since there's a cone-shaped filter, you should be prepared to hover over the dripper with your kettle to pour the water, as one reviewer noted, "bit by bit."

-Similar to the Kalita, this CHEMEX dripper requires that use
+Similar to the Kalita, this CHEMEX dripper requires that you use its proprietary

 Whether you're looking to brew a single cup at a time or you don't want to deal with filters, the

 Meltera Single Cup Coffee Maker is the way to go.
 The dishwasher-safe, stainless steel dripper is reusable and eco-friendly, and its ultra-fine mesh keeps coffee grounds and sediment out of your cup.
-The dripper comes with a removable stand that fits most cups and mugs, and a non-slip silicone ring for stability.
+The dripper comes with a removable stand that fits over most cups and mugs, and it boasts a nonslip silicone ring for stability.
 Plus, it's extremely portable so you can take this with you while traveling.

 It's worth noting, however, that since this is a cone-shaped dripper, you'll need to pour small amounts of water in at a time.

 Bonavita Gooseneck Kettle is a fan favorite for a reason.
 The gooseneck spout allows for precise pour control, an essential quality for pour-over coffee brewing.
-The elegant stainless steel kettle comes with 1500 watts for quick heating, and heats water to precisely the temperature you need.
-You can adjust the temperature in one degree increments from 140 degrees to 212 degrees Fahrenheit.
-The digital display lets you monitor the temperature in real time.
-Plus, it will heat and hold your desired temperature for up to one hour.
-Best yet: it comes with a one-year warranty.
+The elegant stainless steel kettle comes with 1500 watts for quick, precise heating — you can adjust the temperature in one-degree increments from 140 degrees to 212 degrees Fahrenheit.
+The digital display lets you keep on an eye on the temperature in real time and make adjustments if necessary.
+Plus, it will hold your desired temperature for up to one hour.
 Fans say: "[...]Quietly brought water to exact temperature.
 I found the pour and flow rate perfect.
 Balanced precisely to allow the maximum amount of water to be easily controlled.
 Super easy to use controls.
 The accuracy of the temperature display allowed me to keep my water at a constant heated level. [...]"
-Bustle may receive a portion of sales from products purchased from this article, which was created independently from Bustle's editorial and sales departments.